 For my wife and me, we had to go through the motions for a while even if our hearts weren’t fully in it.
 I call it faking it ’till you make it.
 But it’s really just doing what you know is right even when it feels a little uncomfortable.

 Any time we do something new, different, or that we aren’t 100% sure about, it will feel uncomfortable.
 That doesn’t mean it’s bad.
 As with anything, the more you do it, the more natural it will feel and the better it becomes.

-, I detail 15 proven steps on how to rekindle your marriage.
+In a recent article, I detail 15 proven steps on how to rekindle your marriage.

 I go down a list of steps that I know to work from personal experience that I know can work for you too.
 Just click that link to read it here.